 Furthermore, you can avoid being crammed into a passenger vehicle.
 Instead, everyone has ample room for stretching out and getting comfortable.

 Playing RV Trip Planner?
 Here’s What You Need to Know

-Playing RV road trip planner is a job that’s simultaneously rewarding and overwhelming at times.
-It can be a pretty sizable job to route a cross-country trip, and an RV trip planner generally works for free.
+Playing RV road trip planner is a job that’s simultaneously rewarding and overwhelming.
+It can be a pretty sizable job to route a cross country trip, and an RV trip planner generally works for free.

 Going in armed with some pro tips and tactics can go a long way toward turning this chore into a joy, however.
 Here’s what you should keep in mind when taking on a seriously long-term trip.

 1. Don’t overburden yourself with super-long driving days.